Welcome to the world of Jacmus Prime. Jacmus Prime RPG was a chat-based roleplay game situated in Cheetah Chat from 2001-2004.

 Senior players organised an event where players could quest for items.
 Some events took weeks to organise, roleplay and complete.

 Everyone who roleplayed within Jacmus Prime, every character had a chance to create their own story, to rebuild the world and its Gods and to discover once again the pure quintessence of magic, good and evil.

 Original website and design

-Rather than repurpose the original theme, Jacmus Prime RPG now uses a WordPress?theme.
+Rather than repurpose the original design, Jacmus Prime RPG now uses WordPress.

 The first-page header designed by RossAY was a labor of love.
 It involved raw code rather than an out-of-the-box CMS.
 You can view the templates for the first design in our archives and some of the subsequent themes.